 - Doing something dangerous

 Sometimes one critical mistake can fail you completely even if you did well on the rest of the test.
-For example, if you make a wide right turn that lands you to the wrong lane, but then you swing the car back to the correct lane, you will have accumulated several mistakes such as:
+For example, if you make a wide right turn that lands you in the wrong lane, but then you swing the car back to the correct lane, you will have accumulated several mistakes such as:

 - Making the wide right turn (this will be 5 points off)